Quick Facts:

 Introduction:

 The Nautilus is a hidden gem within the Grand Staircase-Escalante National Monument near Kanab, Utah.
 This unique rock formation, resembling the spiraled shell of a nautilus, offers a short but captivating hike that takes you through a landscape shaped by millennia of wind and water erosion.
-Perfect for those looking to experience something off the beaten path, The Nautilus hike is a must-visit for photography enthusiasts, geology buffs, and anyone seeking a peaceful encounter with nature’s artistry.
+Perfect for those looking to experience something off the beaten path, The Nautilus hike is a must visit for photography enthusiasts, geology buffs, and anyone seeking a peaceful encounter with nature’s artistry.

 How to Get There: